miri-10/OmniPay/README.md

 # or devnet for testing
 ```

-No OpenAI key in .env – users paste it live in the browser.
+No Groq key in .env – users paste it live in the browser.

 ## Deploy Your Own